 The results of survey work on Wambyn have extended the known range of several plant species.
-As mentioned previously, Lomandra spartea was previously thought to be restricted to the Darling Scarp, and Lomandra nutans had not been recorded further north than Narrogin.
-Finding Acacia chrysocephala on Wambyn is also a significant range extension for this species.
+As mentioned previously, Lomandra spartea was previously thought to be restricted to the Darling Scarp, and Lomandra nutans and Acacia chrysocephala had not been recorded further north than Narrogin.